The multiplicity of abelian covers of splice quotient singularities: The multiplicity of splice quotients

 We shall compute the multiplicity of the singularity $(X_1, o)$, where $H_1$ is a subgroup of $H$ and $X_1=X^u/H_1$.
 Let $\tX'\to X$ be the minimal good resolution.
 We define the set $\cB'$ of points on $\tX'$ in the same way as the set $\cB$ above.
 Suppose that $\tX\to \tX'$ is the blowing-up with center $\cB'$.
 Then $\cB=\emptyset$ by \lemref{l:gen-end}.
 By the definition of the $H$-action, the invariant ring $\C\{z\}^{H_1}$ consists of the series of monomials $z(D)$ with $D\in \cM^{H_1}:=\Theta^{-1}(H_1^{\bot})\cap \cM$.
 Let $\cM^{H_1}_{gen}$ denote the set of generators of the semigroup $\cM^{H_1}$.
 Applying \lemref{l:to-gcd}, we can take the birational morphism $\varphi\:W\to\tX$ such that $\varphi^*\cM^{H_1}_{gen}$ satisfies the GCD condition.
 It is clear that for every $D\in \varphi^*\cM^{H_1}_{gen}$, $\cO_{W}(-\sigma(D))$ is generated by global sections.
 Thus the set $\varphi^*\cM^{H_1}_{gen}$ will play the role of the set $\cD=\{D_1, \dots, D_m\}$ in \proref{p:mult-gen}.

 Let $Z=\gcd\varphi^* \cM^{H_1}_{gen}$.

 \begin{thm} In the situation above, $\mult(X_1,o)=-|H/H_1|Z\cdot Z$.
 Consequently, $\mult(X_1,o)$ is determined by the weighted dual graph of $\X$ and $H_1$. \end{thm} \begin{proof} The formula follows from \proref{p:mult-gen}.
-On the other hand, \proref{p:freeend} shows that the resolution graph of $\tX$ can be determined by that of $\tX'$, and whether the GCD condition is satisfied depends on the graph.
-Hence $Z\cdot Z$ is determined by the weighted dual graph of $\X$ and $H_1$. \end{proof}
+On the other hand, \remref{r:cB} shows that the resolution graph of $\tX$ can be determined by that of $\tX'$, and whether the GCD condition is satisfied depends on the graph.
+Hence the resolution graph of $W$ is determined by the weighted dual graph of $\X$ and $H_1$, and so is $Z\cdot Z$. \end{proof}

 \begin{cor} The multiplicity of a splice quotient singularity and its universal abelian cover can be computed from the weighted dual graph. \end{cor}